- Are you having problems in your marriage?

 - Do you have problems with communication or conflict?

 - Are you angry, anxious, depressed or fearful about something or someone?

 - Do you need help in making decisions or putting off bad habits?

 If you are struggling with issues in life or if you are struggling with your faith, God says that you are not alone (1 Corinthians 10:13) and that Scripture has the answers (Psalm 19:7).
-First CRC has a ACBC certified biblical counselor who can help you find these answers through biblical counseling.
+Our church has ACBC certified biblical counselors who can help you find these answers through biblical counseling.

 It fulfills the task of the Great Commission to make disciples, teaching counselees to practice all that Christ has commanded (Matthew 28:19-20).
 Disciples are people who desire, think, speak and act like Jesus Christ (Romans 8:29; Colossians 3:10).

 It is asking “how do I take what I have learned from Scripture and apply it to my everyday life, circumstances and struggles?”
 You may have heard the term “nouthetic counseling,” that is what we do.
 Jay Adams coined the word “nouthetic” based on the Greek word “noutheteo” which means to admonish, warn or confront someone for their own good.
 But “nouthetic” means more than just confrontation.
 It is confrontation motivated by love and compassion.
 This is the counseling of the Apostle Paul in “that night and day for a period of three years I did not cease to admonish with tears” (Acts 20:31).

 Biblical counseling is contrary to most counseling available today, which is based on self-esteem where man is viewed as good and his primary problems are viewed as originating from outside himself.
 This point of view is antithetical to Christianity, because the Bible says that man is not good (Romans 3:10, Romans 3:23, Jeremiah 17:9) and that his primary problems originate from inside himself and his own heart (Mark 7:20-23, James 4:1).